Flocking phase transition and threat responses in bio-inspired autonomous drone swarms: Discussion

-A central outcome of our study is the identification of a critical region between schooling and swarming in which the swarm displays heightened sensitivity and adaptability.
+A central outcome of our study is the identification of a critical region between schooling and swarming where polarization fluctuations are maximal and the swarm displays heightened sensitivity and adaptability (high susceptibility).
 Within this intermediate regime, small perturbations lead to pronounced changes in polarization and spacing, revealing a state of maximal susceptibility \cite{munoz2018colloquium}.
-Similar signatures of criticality have been documented in biological collectives and serve as a functional mechanism for fast threat detection and rapid decision propagation \cite{calovi2015collective, gomez2023fish, Puy2024, Lin2025}.
+Similar signatures of criticality have been documented in biological collectives and serve as a functional mechanism for fast threat detection and rapid decision propagation \cite{calovi2015collective, gomez2023fish, Puy2024, Lin2025,Lin2026}.
+These findings align with and extend previous work on criticality in collective systems.
+In agreement with \cite{Lei2023}, we observe that responsiveness is enhanced near a transition controlled by alignment interactions.
+However, our study goes beyond previous robotic implementations by demonstrating this effect in a fully three-dimensional aerial system subject to real-world constraints.
 The responsiveness we observe in real drones parallels that seen in self-organized micro-drone collectives operating in forests and cluttered outdoor environments \cite{zhou2022science}, and echoes the adaptive benefits described in theoretical and empirical studies of flocking under environmental constraints \cite{vasarhelyi2018}.
 The ability to exploit criticality for rapid reorganization may be particularly useful in naturalistic settings where uncertainty, noise, or adversarial elements are present.
 However, the same sensitivity also increases the system’s vulnerability to measurement errors and environmental fluctuations.
 This duality underscores the need to select operating regimes that balance responsiveness with stability depending on mission requirements.
 Our results emphasize that tuning interaction strengths provides a direct and efficient means to shift the swarm between flexible and stable modes, analogous to the adaptive strategies used in decentralized search-and-rescue collectives \cite{horyna2023autonomous}.